-In 1979, Eng, seeking to expand his musical base to also include producing and engineering, founded Bayside Sound Recording Studios in the borough of Queens in New York City.
-Over the next few years he formed Daven Records and produce his No Wave peers including Walter Lure (co-frontman of Thunders' Heartbreakers), Howie Pyro (D Generation, Danzig), Eric Carr (Kiss) and in his 1980s lounge lizard persona, David Johansen as Buster Poindexter.
-In addition to Eng's own forays as a producer and label owner, Bayside Sound also became one of the most sought after studios in NYC's then burgeoning hip-hop scene.
-During several periods in the 1980s, 10-percent of Billboard's r&b chart toppers (there were not yet rap or hip-hop charts) were recorded at Bayside Sound.
-These chart toppers Salt N Pepa, Kid N Play, Full Force, Lisa Lisa and Cult Jam, Eddie Palmieri, Najee, Whodini, Dana Dane, MC Shan, Marley Marl, MC Search, UTFO, Sweet Tee, Kwame, The Real Roxanne, The Weather Girls, Latoya Jackson, Chubb Rock, Todd Terry, Chaka Khan, Michael Peters (Michael Jackson’s choreographer), James Brown and even baseball great Daryl Strawberry.
-Concurrently, Bayside's rock clients also continued to grow and included such luminaries as Kiss, Anthrax, Marshall Crenshaw, Bobby ”Monster Mash” Pickett, Elliot “Simon Says” Chiprut and legendary producer Jimmy Miller (who has produced The Rolling Stones, Eric Clapton’s Blind Faith, Plasmatics and Steve Winwood’s Traffic).
+Seeking to expand his musical base to also include producing and engineering, Eng founded Bayside Sound Recording Studios in Queens, New York City in 1979, but it was during the 1980's that his career really began gathering steam.
+10-percent of Billboard's r&b, rock, and hip-hop charts toppers were recorded at Bayside Sound by artists such as Kiss, James Brown, Anthrax, Marshall Crenshaw, Latoya Jackson, Chaka Khan, Salt N Pepa, Kid N Play, Full Force, Lisa Lisa and Cult Jam, Eddie Palmieri, Najee, Whodini, Dana Dane, MC Shan, Marley Marl, MC Search, UTFO, Sweet Tee, Kwame, The Real Roxanne, The Weather Girls, Chubb Rock, Todd Terry, Michael Peters, choreographer for Michael Jackson, and even baseball great Daryl Strawberry.
+Other notable Bayside Studios rock clients included musical celebrities Bobby ”Monster Mash” Pickett, Elliot “Simon Says” Chiprut, and legendary producer Jimmy Miller, who had produced The Rolling Stones, Eric Clapton’s Blind Faith, Plasmatics and Steve Winwood’s Traffic.